sboulema/NuGetMonitor/README.md

 - Checks for updates, deprecations and vulnerabilities when a solution is opened
 - Shows an info bar with the number of available updates, deprecations and vulnerabilities
 - Shows an info bar with vulnerabilites found in transient projects
-- Provides a lean package management view to give an instant overview and fast package update
+- Comes with a lean package management tool window to give an instant overview and fast package update
 - Works with .NET Framework projects and with .NET projects using `PackageReference` items